chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

 | Include: Role - directory sync account  <br /> Exclude: BreakGlass  | Include: All Cloud Apps  | Include: All Networks  <br /> Exclude: Trusted Networks | Block |  |

 **Prereq:** Trusted Locations (IP Ranges) should be defined.
-**Comment** This Conditional Access Policy is used to make sure if the credentials for the directory sync account is stolen that they cannot be accessed outside of the trusted network.
+**Comment:** This Conditional Access Policy is used to make sure if the credentials for the directory sync account is stolen that they cannot be accessed outside of the trusted network.
 [Link to KQL Log Analytics Query to determine possible impact.](https://github.com/chadmcox/Azure_Active_Directory/blob/master/Log%20Analytics/Conditional%20Access%20Policy/Privileged%20Role%20Members/Find%20possible%20Directory%20Sync%20Account%20impact%20if%20blocked%20from%20untrusted%20network.kql)

 **Block accounts excluded from require MFA policies from non trusted location**